robertklep/ancs2mqtt/README.md

 ## HOWTO

+Heads up: this isn't a plug-and-play project.
+You should be comfortable working with (Linux/macOS) command lines.
+At some point I will try and provide prebaked firmware files, but you'd still need to know a bit about flashing ESP32 firmware.

 ### Building and uploading the firmware

 I don't use the PlatformIO IDE so the following steps use the PlatformIO CLI tool (`platformio/pio`).